Fresh O'Caml is a programming language which aims to provide the features of the Objective Caml language together with:

 and some additional utility operations.
 We hope you find that the language simplifies metaprogramming tasks which involve the manipulation of object language binders.

-The current release of Fresh O'Caml is based on the main O'Caml release 3.08.2.
+The current release of Fresh O'Caml, the newest member of the O'Caml family is based on the main O'Caml release 3.08.2.

 Fresh O'Caml is currently only distributed as source code.
 The latest distribution is version 3.08.2+4 as of 14 January 2005; filesize is 2.5Mb.